Jehan Daruvala: 2020

 In February 2020, Daruvala reunited with Carlin to contest the 2020 season alongside Red Bull Junior Team member Yuki Tsunoda.
 Additionally, he was also named as a Red Bull Junior.
 At the same time, he was aiming for a Formula One seat in 2021.

 Daruvala finally made his debut at the Red Bull Ring round following a delayed start to the season.
 He qualified sixth on his debut weekend.
 Daruvala's hope of points were over following a poor start, before being tipped into a spin by Tsunoda.
 Daruvala was unable to recover and finished in 13th.
 He finished 16th in the sprint race, his highlight of the race being punting Luca Ghiotto out of the race.
 Daruvala qualified seventh for the 2nd Red Bull Ring round.
 However, he had slow pace compared to the others and slowly dropped out of the points to finish 12th.
 In the sprint race, Daruvala advanced up to ninth but in the end just missed out on points, finishing just five tenths behind Nikita Mazepin.

 Daruvala qualified 16th at the Hungaroring.
 For the feature race, he would attempt the alternate strategy by starting on the hard tyres.
 It would prove to be massively successful for Daruvala, as he made many overtakes to finish sixth, scoring his first Formula 2 points.
 Daruvala had an atrocious start in the sprint race, falling to ninth by the first lap.
 But he was able to recover and finish sixth once again.
 Daruvala kept his top 10 qualifying streak, ranking seventh in Silverstone.
-He had another poor start, falling to tenth in the first few laps.
+During the feature race, he had another poor start, falling to tenth in the first few laps.
 He pitted early and was back up in seventh, but when drivers behind on fresher tyres passed him, Daruvala dropped to tenth at the flag.
-He fell to 12th at the start, but made an opportunity to pit under the safety car.
+He fell to 12th at the start of the sprint race, but made an opportunity to pit under the safety car.
 He made passes to end the race in fifth, after Guanyu Zhou spun on the last lap.
-Daruvala qualified in a poor 16th at the second Silverstone weekend.
+Daruvala qualified in a poor 16th position at the second Silverstone weekend.
 His weekend was uneventful, finishing 12th in the feature race and just missing points in 9th in the sprint race.
 Daruvala had another uneventful and poor weekend in Spain, qualifying 12th and finishing both races in 17th.